 Deploying solar modules on the roof of a large building may seem trivial at first.
 You hire an installer, and in a matter of days or weeks you have a new source of energy.
 Unfortunately, it’s rarely this simple.

 A flat roof is one of the least hospitable locations for a solar array because they are especially vulnerable to circumstantial airflow patterns.
 These special airflow patterns are created with the help of wind navigating around nearby buildings, which increases volatile gusts.

 We have a strong heritage in developing advanced methods to evaluate how rooftop solar arrays will react to high wind events.

 Ground-Mounted Solar Power Plants

 We understand the details of ground-mounted solar arrays, and we’ve delivered solutions to some of the biggest names in the solar industry.
-Before you break ground, contact us to discover just how much you could save when you design for the wind.
+Before you break ground, contact us to discover how much you could save when designing for the wind.

-When you partner with us, you’ll gain a comprehensive understanding of wind loads and discover wind mitigation strategies that can save you money and simplify complex permitting procedures.
+When you partner with CPP Wind, you gain a comprehensive understanding of wind loads and discover wind mitigation strategies that can save you money and reduce the risk of instability.

 Calculate Wind Loads with WindLab Solar

 Our company continues to lead the evolution of roof-mounted solar with WindLab Solar, the online wind load calculator customized for your commercial-scale rooftop solar product.
 Using the results of your system-specific wind tunnel study, WindLab Solar calculates the wind loads on every panel in your installation.
 This provides you with easy access to critical data for a successful solar project.